-The Preferred Units at June 30, 2010 consisted solely of 1,113,044 Series Two Preferred Units, which bear a preferred distribution equal to the greater of (1) the distribution which would have been paid in respect of the Series Two Preferred Unit had such Series Two Preferred Unit been converted into an OP Unit (including both regular and special distributions) or (2) a rate ranging from 5.00% to 7.00% per annum on a liquidation preference of \$50.00 per unit, and are convertible into OP Units at a rate of \$38.10 per Preferred Unit 1.312336 OP Units for each Preferred Unit).
+The Preferred Units at September 30, 2010 consisted solely of 1,113,044 Series Two Preferred Units, which bear a preferred distribution equal to the greater of (1) the distribution which would have been paid in respect of the Series Two Preferred Unit had such Series Two Preferred Unit been converted into an OP Unit (including both regular and special distributions) or (2) a rate ranging from 5.00% to 7.00% per annum on a liquidation preference of \$50.00 per unit, and are convertible into OP Units at a rate of \$38.10 per Preferred Unit (1.312336 OP Units for each Preferred Unit).
 Distributions on the Series Two Preferred Units are payable quarterly and, unless the greater rate described in the next sentence applies, accrue at 6.0% per annum.
-If distributions on the number of OP Units into which the Series Two Preferred Units are payable quarterly period, then the greater distributions are payable instead.
+If distributions on the number of OP Units into which the Series Two Preferred Units are convertible are greater than distributions calculated using the rates described in the preceding sentence for the applicable quarterly period, then the greater distributions are payable instead.
 The holders of Series Two Preferred Units have the right to require the Operating Partnership to redeem their units for cash at the redemption price of \$50.00 per unit on May 12, 2011, May 14, 2012, May 14, 2013 and May 12, 2014.
 The maximum number of units that may be required to be redeemed from all holders on each of these dates is 1,007,662, which is one-sixth of the number of Series Two Preferred Units that were originally issued.
-The holders also had the right to have their Series Two Preferred Units any 12, 2010, although no holder exercised such right.
-The Company also has the right, under certain conditions and at certain times, to redeem Series Two Preferred Units any Series Two Preferred Units that are not redeemed then then the originally issued.
+The holders also had the right to have their Series Two Preferred Units redeemed for cash on May 12, 2009 and May 12, 2010, although no holder exercised such right.
+The Company also has the right, under certain conditions and at certain times, to redeem Series Two Preferred Units for cash and to convert into OP Units any Series Two Preferred Units that are not redeemed when they are eligible for redemption.

 On February 16, 2010, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.75616 per unit.
-On May 17, 2010, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.73511 per unit.
+On May 17, 2010, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.73151 per unit.
+On August 16, 2010, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.75616 per unit.

-The following table reflects the activity of the noncontrolling interests-redeemable preferred units of the Operating Partnership for the six months ended June 30, 2010 and 2009 (in thousands):
+The following table reflects the activity of the noncontrolling interests-redeemable preferred units of the Operating Partnership for the nine months ended September 30, 2010 and 2009 (in thousands):

-Balance at January 1, 2010 \$ 55,652
+Balance at January 1, 2010 \$55,652

-Net income 1,728
+Net income 2,548

-Distributions (1,728)
+Distributions (2,548)

-Balance at June 30, 2010 (1,728) \$ 55,652
+Balance at September 30, 2010 \$55,652

-Balance at January 1, 2009 \$ 55,652
+Balance at January 1, 2009 \$55,652

-Net income 1,962
+Net income 2,734

-Distributions (1,962)
+Distributions (2,734)

-Balance at June 30, 2009 \$ 55,652
+Balance at September 30, 2009 \$55,652